controversial/wikipedia-map/README.md

 ## Credits
-This project is powered by Wikipedia!
-Wikipedia is one of my favorite things, and its wealth of information makes this project possible.
+This project is powered by Wikipedia, whose wealth of information makes this project possible.

-The technical bits are mostly powered just by  [`vis.js`](http://visjs.org) and [`BeautifulSoup`](http://crummy.com/software/BeautifulSoup/).
+The presentation of the graph is powered by [`vis.js`](https://visjs.org).

-Rendering of this document into the help modal is done via a modified version of [`marked`](github.com/chjj/marked) that supports task lists.

-The colors used in the network come from the [material design color palette](https://material.google.com/style/color.html#color-color-palette).
-Specifically, I got them from [here](http://www.materialpalette.com/light-blue/amber).